taneemishere/html-code-generation-from-images-with-deep-neural-networks/README.md

 ./convert_imgs_to_arrays.py ../datasets/web/training_set ../datasets/web/training_features
 ```

-The dataset is splitted into two sets:
+The dataset is split into two sets:

 - Training :: 1500 pair of image and markups placed in ```datasets/train/```
 - Evaluation :: 250 pair of image and markups placed in ```datasets/eval/```